CollarNetworks/docs/Collar Primer/Example Trade.md

 8. Currently, any party can mature a vault so long as block.timestamp exceeds the maturity date timestamp.
 Collar's Offchain Intent Platform also helps facilitate this.

-9. At maturity, the vault observes the TWAP oracle provided natively by Uniswap to decide how much collateral to pay out to a given user, in line with the payout diagram displayed on the app's homepage.
+9. At maturity, the vault observes the Uniswap TWAP oracle provided natively by Uniswap to decide how much collateral to pay out to a given user, in line with the payout diagram displayed on the app's homepage.
 This oracle is extremely expensive to manipulate over long periods of time (minutes of constant buying onchain).